- This event has passed.

 Context & Conversation: “The Local Story”

-Inspired by George Brant’s The Prince of Providence, on stage at Trinity Rep September 12 through October 27, 2019
+Inspired by George Brant’s The Prince of Providence, based on the book by Mike Stanton

 Long before charisma, criminality, and an astonishing talent for comebacks made Buddy Cianci nationally infamous, he was an untested mayor in a dimming city, and the only people paying attention to him were local journalists, asking their questions and filing their stories, day after day.
 While his antics and deceptions eventually attracted the national press, it was only the local reporters, with their years of daily, up-close experience with him, who could give his story all the nuance and depth it required.
 One of them, Pulitzer Prize-winning Providence Journal reporter Mike Stanton, eventually wrote a biography of Buddy, The Prince of Providence, now the basis for George Brant’s latest play, premiering as the opening of Trinity’s 2019-2020 season.